MCKGL/the_game_database/README.md

 The Game Database is an API currently under development.
 It is built with Node.js and utilizes MongoDB for data storage.

-// TODO : complete the CRUD Game
+// TODO : Test the CRUD Game
-// TODO : CRUD ReleaseDate
 // TODO : CRUD list
 // TODO : add to list and remove from list
 // TODO : add some security cors, express-rate-limit,...